femid/azurewebapp-datetimeISO8601/README.md

 Steps to build the webapp
 -------------------------
-"az login" on administrative terminal & login via web prompt "az account show" to verify you are on the right tenant
+1. "az login" on administrative terminal & login via web prompt
+2. "az account show" to verify you are on the right tenant

-"terraform init" to initialize the directory & download the provider packages "terraform fmt" to format any files if needed "terraform validate" to check if the config is valid
+3. "terraform init" to initialize the directory & download the provider packages
+4. "terraform validate" to check if the config is valid

-"terraform plan out=deployplan" to create a deployment plan for the resources to be created/modified.
+5. "terraform plan out=deployplan" to create a deployment plan for the resources to be created/modified.
 Enter variables as prompted:
 - Azure SubscriptionID
 - Resourcegroup Name
 - Location